-Hollywood, Health & Society brought together five leading creative talents behind current TV series that are shaking up the narrative of what poverty looks like.
-In much of their storytelling, people who are poor and marginalized communities struggle for a fair shake and the elusive American Dream.
+Hollywood, Health & Society brought together five leading creative talents behind current TV series that are changing up the narrative of what poverty looks like.
+In much of their storytelling, marginalized communities and people who are poor struggle for a fair shake and the elusive American Dream.

 Our co-sponsored panel with Ploughshares Fund brought together activists, policy-makers, experts and the entertainment industry on building a safer world free from the threat of nuclear weapons.
 The event featured Michael Douglas, award-winning actor/producer and UN Messenger for Peace.

 Transgender people have achieved unprecedented media visibility, but does this translate into greater acceptance?
 New research by USC Annenberg and HH&S sheds light on this question.

 From collaborating with our global centers in Mumbai and Nigeria to staging events closer to home, Hollywood, Health & Society had a hugely productive year in 2015.
 Below are just some of the highlights:

 With funding from the SCAN Foundation, Hollywood, Health & Society (HH&S) is working to change cultural narratives around aging.

 We know from research that stories can have a significant impact on what people know, feel and do.
 For better and worse, food’s pervasive depictions in entertainment like movies, television and music can be models for behavior and beliefs.
 How do these images of food affect us?
 What if storytellers chose to use their power to inspire audiences to make healthy food choices?